KiHa 75: KiHa 75-400 + KiHa 75-500

 Twelve more cars formed as six 2-car sets were delivered from Nippon Sharyo to Nagoya Depot in February and March 1999.
 These were broadly similar to the KiHa 75-200/300 sets delivered at the same time, but were equipped for wanman driver only operation.

 Formation

 The KiHa 75-400/500 sets are formed as follows.

 Interior

 The KiHa 75-400 cars have a universal access toilet.
 Unlike the earlier sets, these cars were not fitted with a card-operated payphone.

+Future plans

+On 10 September 2025, JR Central announced plans to replace the KiHa 75 fleet with new HC35 series hybrid trains from 2028.